Villanelles

 Expansion through continuation:

-His embrace may be construed as an act of kindness to the novice eye…
+of kindness to the novice eye…

 To avoid decorative repetition, the refrain must be syntactically flexible — capable of standing alone, yet capable of continuation.
 The form demands that the line reappear; the poet must ensure that each return deepens rather than merely repeats.
 In Territory, what begins as possible misreading — “construed as an act” — gradually sheds its euphemism.
 By the final quatrain, there is no interpretive distance left.
 The embrace is no longer ambiguous.
 The wolf is no longer metaphor.
 The refrain has done its work.